 How much time will it take?

-You’ll spend a minimum of 40 hours over the course of two weeks working on your course design.
-Most of this time is spent is asynchronous—approximately 3 hours per day for ten days.
-The remaining time is spent in synchronous meetings with your working group, as well as completing various components of your course design and preparing for the next day’s discussions.
+You’ll spend a minimum of 40 hours over the course of one week working on your course design.
+Most of this time occurs during the Institute sessions and built-in work time.
+The remaining time is spent in individual consultations with your team facilitator, as well as completing various components of your course design and preparing for the next day’s discussions.
 The good news?
 When faculty invest this time in the CDI experience, they often leave with 80-90% of their course design completed.
-N.B.
-Many participants underestimate how much time the asynchronous work of the Institute takes to fully develop their course over the two weeks.
-Consider clearing your calendar completely and dedicating the entire two weeks to designing your course.
+N.B.: Many participants underestimate the amount of work and energy engaging in this intensive course design week will take.
+Consider clearing your calendar completely and dedicating the entire week to designing your course.

 Do I have to attend all the meetings?

-You are expected to attend all meetings.
+You are expected to attend each day for the full amount of time scheduled.
 Throughout the Institute, you’ll work in a small, interdisciplinary group of fellow instructors.
 This learning community will provide you thoughtful, constructive feedback, alternative perspectives, and general support and encouragement.
-As such, we ask that you plan to attend each meeting and come with your “homework” completed.
+As such, we ask that you plan to attend each day and come with your “homework” completed.

 What do I need to do to prepare for the Institute?

-When either designing a new course or redesigning an existing one, the two most important questions you can ask are, “What do I hope my students will be able to do three - five years after taking my course?” and “Why is this important to me?”
+When either designing a new course or redesigning an existing one, the two most important questions you can ask are, “What do I hope my students will know and/or be able to do three - five years after taking my course?” and “Why is this important to me?”
 Spending time before the Institute reflecting on these questions will greatly facilitate the design process.
+If you are designing a completely new course, you will at least need a course description and a clear idea of what learning should happen in the course.
 We will send you a few key resources one to two weeks prior to the Institute, including a short article to read and some specific exercises to complete.
 This preparation will help you more fully address the questions above.

 Contact Mary Cook at firstname.lastname@example.org.